Chuchu0215/AboutMe/README.md

 **March 1997 – December 1998**

-**Lead Training Consultant**
+**Lead Training Consultant**,
-Chase Manhattan Bank
+Chase Manhattan Bank,
 New York, NY

 Responsible for all phases of the GlobalNet 98 Credit Risk Management System training program, including project management, instructional design, and selection and supervision of instructors at multiple international locations.
 Assisted in the redesign and outfitting of the primary training room for the FX and Derivatives trading floors, and provided support to the FX and Derivatives trading floors during implementation of Reuters&#39; Kobra and Advanced Trader Workstation market data applications.

 **March 1997 – December 1997**

-**Lead Training Consultant**
+**Lead Training Consultant**,
-Hongkong and Shanghai Banking Corporation
+Hongkong and Shanghai Banking Corporation,
 New York, NY

 Responsible for the Windows NT 4.0 and Fidessa Trading Workbench training programs, including project management, instructional design, and selection and supervision of instructors.

 **July 1996 – June 1999**

-**Assistant Professor**
+**Assistant Professor**,
-Hofstra University
+Hofstra University,
 Hempstead, NY

 Served as chairperson of the Business Technology Committee, as faculty senator-at-large on the Senate Subcommittee on Academic Computing, and as a member of the Dean&#39;s Scholarship Advisory Committee.
 Handled negotiations with McGraw-Hill senior staff to acquire $2.3 million grant providing five-year access to McGraw-Hill market data applications, served as faculty liaison between Hofstra&#39;s Business Development Center and local community and business leaders, and responsible for teaching courses in Security Analysis, Fundamentals of Corporate Finance, and Corporate Financial Policy.

 **July 1988 – June 1989**

-**Chief, Quality Control/Data Analysis**
+**Chief, Quality Control/Data Analysis**,
-91st Strategic Missile Wing, USAF
+91st Strategic Missile Wing, USAF,
 Minot AFB, ND

 Responsible for supervising the quality control and data analysis programs for 150 Minuteman III ICBMs, 15 Launch Control Centers, and over 1500 members of the 91st Strategic Missile Wing.

 **July 1986 – June 1988**

-**Alternate Command Post Commander**
+**Alternate Command Post Commander**,
-740th Strategic Missile Squadron, USAF
+740th Strategic Missile Squadron, USAF,
 Minot AFB, ND

 Responsible for assuming command of 15 Launch Control Facilities, 150 Minuteman III Intercontinental Ballistic Missiles, 34 officers, and 200 enlisted personnel in the event of a nuclear attack.

 **November 1984 – June 1986**

-**Instructor/Deputy Missile Combat Crew Commander** 91st Strategic Missile Wing DOTI, USAF
+**Instructor/Deputy Missile Combat Crew Commander**, 91st Strategic Missile Wing DOTI, USAF,
 Minot AFB, ND

 Responsible for developing and teaching the wing&#39;s recurring lesson plans.